-The Company has adopted the 2007 Stock Incentive Plan providing for the issuance of a maximum of 2,000,000 shares of common stock in connection with the grant of options and/or other stock-based or stock-denominated awards.
-As of March 31, 2008, no such awards have been granted.
+In 2007, the Company adopted the 2007 Stock Incentive Plan providing for the issuance of a maximum of 2,000,000 shares of common stock in connection with the grant of stock-based or stock-denominated awards.
+In the second quarter of 2008, the Company granted both restricted shares and stock options under the 2007 Stock Incentive Plan.